deckhouse/deckhouse/modules/040-node-manager/docs/README.md

 The `node-manager` module is responsible for managing nodes and has the following primary functions:
 1. Managing multiple nodes as a related group (**NodeGroup**):
     * The ability to define metadata that are inherited by all nodes in the group.
-    * (*Soon — TBA*) Monitoring of a group as a single entity (grouping nodes on graphs by groups, grouping alerts about node unavailability, alerts about the unavailability of N or N% of nodes in a group).
+    * Monitoring of a group as a single entity (grouping nodes on graphs by groups, grouping alerts about node unavailability, alerts about the unavailability of N or N% of nodes in a group).
 2. **Chaos monkey** — the systemic termination of nodes.
 This feature tests the resilience of cluster elements and running applications.
 3. Installing, updating, and configuring the node software (docker, kubelet, etc.), connecting the node to the cluster:
     * Support for `Ubuntu 18.04`, `Ubuntu 20.04`, `Ubuntu 22.04`, `Centos 7`, `Centos 8`, `Centos 9`, `Debian 9`, `Debian 10`, `Debian 11` regardless of the infrastructure used (any cloud/any hardware).